-The guidelines will be reviewed, and revised at least every three years.
-Any revisions or amendments will be subject to the approval of the Library Executive Council (LIBEX).
+The guidelines will be reviewed and revised at least every three years.
+Any revisions or amendments will be subject to the approval of the Library Executive Council (LEC).

 The System libraries will participate in mutually beneficial resource sharing agreements within the system in order to expand the depth and breadth of all collections.
 Those colleges with joint-use agreements with the Harris County Public Library system will follow System guidelines with regard to the college acquisitions.
 Dialogue between both library systems is encouraged in order to ensure effective resources for all patrons.
 Opportunities for cooperative collection development agreements with members of affiliated consortia, or other agencies, will be considered when such arrangements support the mission statements of System libraries.